 Amendments

-Provisional as well as complete specifications can both be amended in accordance with Rule 14 of the Rules.
-The amended part/pages of the specification should be retyped so as to form a continuous document, and the corresponding earlier pages will be deemed to be superseded.
-The portions of the drawings which are amended must be marked for identification, along with the reason behind the amendments.
-An applicant is to ensure that no amendments are made by either pasting slips on the form or through footnotes or by writing in the margins.
+Provisional and complete specifications can both be amended in accordance with Rule 14 of the Rules.
+The amended parts or pages of the specification must be retyped so they form a continuous document, and the earlier corresponding pages will be treated as superseded.
+Any amended portions of the drawings must be clearly marked for identification, along with the reason for the amendment.
+The applicant must ensure that no amendments are made by pasting slips on the form, using footnotes, or writing in the margins.

 Form 2